 As a result of this humbling of himself, "Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, 'Abba, Father.'
-So you are no longer a slave, but a son; and since you are a son, God has made you also an heir.''
+So you are no longer a slave, but a son; and since you are a son, God has made you also an heir."

-God sent the Holy Spirit into our hearts, who calls out "Father", referring to God.
-We have a father, a heavenly Father.
+God sent the Holy Spirit to work faith our hearts.
+He calls out "Father", referring to God.
+We have a heavenly Father.
 We are no longer slaves to Satan, slaves to sin, slaves to death, but sons.
-And because God has made us sons, we shall also inherit everything our heavenly father wants us to have.
+And because God has made us sons, we shall also inherit everything our heavenly Father wants us to have.
 Here on earth that includes the forgiveness of sins, the knowledge that Jesus Christ is my Lord and Savior, the assurance of faith that I am justified before God through Christ, peace with God, the hope of heaven, the witness that I am a child of God, comfort in all tribulation, confidence to pray, and all blessedness which Jesus Christ my Lord obtained for me.
+Remember how it is that you have been made a child of God: "You are all sons of God through faith in Christ Jesus."
+Galatians 3:26 (NIV)